WRRV: WRRV

 On April 3, 1995, at 10:00 a.m., WKOJ's format gave way to "The New Rock Revolution!"
 It switched its call letters to WRRV (which stand for Rock ReVolution).
 Over time, the new slogan switched to "The New Rock Alternative!"
 Andrew Boris (who goes by only his last name on the radio) was WRRV's first DJ and hosted the morning show from the format change in 1995, after which he was replaced by Deuce.

-Morning co-host Jennifer "Jen" Coudrey died of sarcoma in June 2009.
+Morning co-host Jennifer "Jen" King Coudrey died of sarcoma in June 2009.
 The station set up the Jennifer Coudrey Scholarship Fund, which helps women pursuing careers in physical therapy.
 In the summer of 2013, Andrew Boris stepped down as program director of WRRV to focus on his new job as morning drive time host 101.5 WPDH.

 Andrew was replaced in November 2013 by longtime WRRV music director Billy Dunn.
 In March 2015, Dunn launched WRRV Sessions, a monthly live music series featuring a rotating cast of national acts like Jimmy Eat World, Switchfoot, Coheed and Cambria and others.